|Technical Notes for HenrysRecords.org|

 The HenrysRecords.org code is under version control (check out or browse).
 If you'd like to suggest a patch, please contact us.

 The search code itself is simple and self-explanatory.
 The more complex part is converting the data from its native home (a Symantec Q&A database running inside an MS-DOS emulator under a modern version of MS-Windows) to MySQL tables served by Apache/GNU/Linux.
 This documentation covers that process.

-Save the QA4 folder to CD:
+Save the QA4 folder to a USB drive:

 The commands in this section should be issued under DOS, or within dosemu under GNU/Linux.
 (We used to run these steps on Henry Fogel's computer, but later discovered that dosemu was good enough to run Q&A.)